myndzi/syslog2/README.md

 Defaults to `os.hostname()`.
 Can be overridden with `.write()`.

+# syslog.connect()

+If you've created an instance with the constructor, you'll need to connect it.
+Do that with `syslog.connect()`.
+If you supply a callback, it will be called on connection, or with an error if there was an error. **The callback may be called multiple times** since Syslog performs auto-reconnect.
+It's recommended that you use events instead.
+In fact, it's recommended that you just use `Syslog.create()` rather than `new Syslog()`.

+# Event: 'connect'

+Emitted each time Syslog2 establishes a connection.

+# Event: 'error'

+Emitted when Syslog2 is unable to establish an initial connection, or when a connection is lost and Syslog2 is unable to reconnect.

+# Event: 'warn'

+Emitted each time Syslog2 loses connection, before retrying.
+If retries are disabled or fail, an `error` event will also be emitted.

 # syslog.write()

 This module accepts messages in a few formats.
 They are described here.
 The stream is an *object mode* stream, so you needn't write Buffer objects to it.
 If it receives a Buffer, it will decode it to a string.
 If it receives a string, it will attempt to parse it as JSON.